cncf/memorials/dan-kohn.md

 Goodbye Dan.
 You will be missed.

+## Alexis Richardson

+Dan always used to say "fill out a pull request", "make a pull request".
+Here is my last PR for you Dan.

+First: What Joe said, LGTM.

+And then obviously this: CNCF would not be here in such a wonderful state, but for Dan's constant efforts.
+Especially in the first 2-3 years.
+People may not remember this now, but some of our meetings were a bit like the wild west.
+A two horse town and a few strangers.
+But, it grew from there.
+Dan was front of house, bar manager, banker, sheriff and janitor all in one, as more people and projects joined.
+Without his commitment to *community* people would not have stayed as they did and made what you see today.
+Thank-you Dan.

+Memories of Dan.
+Well mostly he was a font of quite embarrassing stories.
+Dan would tell these again and again, always watching with great care.
+The number one story was of course "how I invented e-commerce".
+It turns out that Dan, as a recent graduate, started an online shop selling CDs.
+This did not become Netflix or Amazon, but it did sell at least one CD -- by Sting.
+My heart warms imagining the scene where Dan "Dansplained" this to Sting some years later.
+(Yes really)

+And then his family and kids.
+Dan was always talking about them with enormous pride.
+He would take his kids on protests in NY, and end up taking selfies with the politicians and other public figures he ran into.
+This was Dan all the way.

 ## T.E.Shaw

 I worked w/ Dan on the foundations of the Linux Foundation Public Health.
 Even though I'm myself 40 years in computing, I decided to be his tea boy and learn from his clear vision and meticulous way of work.
 The fire he ignited will burn for a long time.